-DRAFT RECOMMENDATIONS TO THE OFFICE OF ENERGY INFRASTRUCTURE SAFETY ON ADDITIONAL WILDFIRE MITIGATION PLAN REQUIREMENTS AND PERFORMANCE METRICS, AND SAFETY CULTURE ASSESSMENT| WILDFIRE SAFETY ADVISORY BOARD towards emerging topics like how longer-term climate change may impact wildfire risk.
+We want to acknowledge the collaboration and engagement between the Board and Energy Safety and express excitement about its expanding depth and breadth, particularly as we turn towards emerging topics like how longer-term climate change may impact wildfire risk.
 We look forward to continued collaboration with the IOUs, the POUs, relevant government agencies, and interested stakeholders.

-The Board acknowledges that our work would not be possible without the skill, creativity, and expertise of our advisors Jonathan Frost and Sang Soble and our retired annuitant, Mary Ann Aguayo.
+The Board acknowledges that our work would not be possible without the skill, creativity, and expertise of our advisors Jonathan Frost and Sang Soble, our graduate student assistant, Amanda Voropaeff, and our retired annuitant, Mary Ann Aguayo.
 All members of staff keep the Board on track to meet both statutory requirements and self-determined goals.
-Furthermore, they help translate Board members' wealth of knowledge into actionable policy recommendations and best practices for further reducing utility wildfire ignition risk and for the electrical corporations and POUs to adapt to rapidly changing climate, weather and landscape.
+Furthermore, they help translate Board members' wealth of knowledge into actionable policy recommendations and best practices for further reducing utility wildfire ignition risk and for the electrical corporations and POUs to adapt to rapidly changing climate, weather, and landscape.